Quantum-data-driven dynamical transition in quantum learning: Restricted Haar random ensemble

-The unitary in the ensemble consists of two blocks, the first block $Q$ is a diagonal matrix of complex numbers with unity modulus and their corresponding angles are uniformly distributed within $[0, 2\pi)$ since there is no other preference on the distribution of complex phases.
+The unitary in the ensemble consists of two blocks, the first block $Q$ is a diagonal matrix of complex numbers with unity modulus and their corresponding angles are uniformly distributed within $[0, 2\pi)$ \BZ{as there is no preferred distribution for the complex phases}.
 The second block $V$ is sampled from Haar random unitaries with dimension $d-N$.
-Specifically, when $N \ge d-1$, $V$ degenerates to a complex scalar $e^{i \phi}$ with $\phi$ uniformly distributed in $[0, 2\pi)$ as well.
+Specifically, when $N \ge d-1$, $V$ \BZ{reduces} to a complex scalar $e^{i \phi}$ with $\phi$ uniformly distributed in $[0, 2\pi)$ as well.
 The uniform distribution of $\phi_\alpha$ is verified in Fig.~\ref{fig:angle_dist} (a) and (b) up to some fluctuations.
 Note that the ensemble $\calU_{\rm RH}$ is a generalization of single-data restricted Haar ensemble discussed in Ref.~\cite{zhang2023dynamical}.

 To unveil ensemble properties of the restricted Haar ensemble, we focus on its frame potential~\cite{roberts2017chaos}, a quantity to represent the randomness of unitaries within the ensemble.
 Ahead of presenting the calculation details, we summarize the calculation results here.
 The $k$th frame potential of restricted Haar ensemble can be lower bounded by